CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Mod-Cam Cryogenic Readout and Stripline Design

-The complete stripline assemblies are built at Arizona State University, where each end of the circuit is soldered to two custom Delta RF 3-port SMP connectors.
+The complete stripline assemblies are built at Arizona State University, where each end of the circuit is soldered to two custom Delta RF ganged triple-SMP connectors.
 The circuit is then epoxied into a vacuum flange at a fixed location.
 On the back of each connectorized region, a thin G10 tab is added for mechanical rigidity and and to protect the circuit when SMP connections are made and unmade.
-The stripline interface with coax at 4~K and 300~K uses a custom transition PCB designed at Cornell that takes the 3-port SMP connectors and converts them to SMA connections.
-A stripline assembly and an accompanying transition PCB are shown in detail in Fig.~\ref{fig:pcb_picture}.
+The stripline interface with coaxial cables at 4~K and 300~K uses a custom transition PCB designed at Cornell that takes the ganged triple-SMP connectors and converts them to SMA connections as shown in detail in Fig.~\ref{fig:pcb_picture}.